Padres, Nats recall harrowing scene after shots outside park

-Tatis bolted from the bench down the left field line Saturday night, helped open a gate to the stands and began ushering a group back to the dugout to shelter.
+Tatis bolted from the bench down the left field line Saturday night, helped open a gate to the stands and began ushering a group back to the dugout for shelter.

 “Our family, loved ones, little kids.
 Feel like somebody needed to go get them,” Tatis said Sunday.
 “I feel like the safest place was the clubhouse and we were trying to get our families into a safe place.”

-The top half of the sixth inning in the game between the Padres and Washington Nationals had just ended in front of about 33,000 fans when several shots were heard from an incident that occurred on South Capitol Street, just outside the third-base side of the stadium.
+The top half of the sixth inning in the game between the Padres and Washington Nationals had just ended in front of about 33,000 fans when several shots were heard on South Capitol Street, just outside the third-base side of the stadium.

 But in the moment, no one knew whether the rapid series of shots was coming from inside the ballpark or beyond.

+A woman who had attended the game was waiting for an Uber outside the park when she was struck by gunfire, according to a police report.
+She suffered a graze wound to her back, police officials said.

+Police said the other two people who walked into a hospital with gunshot wounds were in stable condition.

-Padres manager Jayce Tingler was on his way to see plate umpire Jordan Baker about a pitching change in a game San Diego led 8-4 and was suspended at that point.
+Padres manager Jayce Tingler was on his way to see plate umpire Jordan Baker about a pitching change in a game San Diego led 8-4 when the shooting erupted.

 “He’s like, ‘Did you hear that?’”
 Tingler recalled Baker saying.
 “I’m like, ‘yeah, I think so’ and it kind of registered what it possibly could have been and obviously it was just a nightmare.”